eth-educators/eth-docker-docs/website/docs/Usage/Advanced/ClientSetup.md

 - `nimbus-stats.yml` - Send Nimbus stats to beaconcha.in app
 - `prysm-stats.yml` - Send Prysm stats to beaconcha.in app
 - `ssv.yml` - Run an SSV DVT node

-## Multiple nodes on one host

-In this setup, clients are isolated from each other.
-Each run their own validator client, and if an execution client is in use, their own execution client.
-This is perfect for running a single client, or multiple isolated clients each in their own directory.

-If you want to run multiple isolated clients, just clone this project into a new directory for each.
-This is great for running testnet and mainnet in parallel, for example.

-## Prysm or Lighthouse Slasher

-Running [slasher](https://docs.prylabs.network/docs/prysm-usage/slasher/) is an optional setting in `.env`, and helps secure the chain.
-There are [no additional earnings](https://github.com/ethereum/consensus-specs/issues/1631) from running a slasher: Whistleblower rewards are not implemented, and may not ever be implemented.

-> Slasher can be a huge resource hog during times of no chain finality, which can manifest as massive RAM usage.
-Please make sure you understand the risks of this, especially if you want high uptime for your Ethereum staking full node.
-Slasher places significant stress on the consensus client when the chain has no finality, and might be the reason why your validators are underperforming if your consensus client is under this much stress.

-To run a slasher, add the relevant command(s) to `CL_EXTRAS` in your `.env` file.

-## Build the client

-Build all required images. `./ethd update`